2. The route

 Louisch Gaveno: at this hut you turn left

 It is here where there is the first difficult point on Trail 5A.
-In fact, here the trail continues straight ahead, heading north, but actually goes to rejoin trail 6 that leads toward Pinter Col. 5A, on the other hand, is “to the left,” toward the west: where?
+In fact, here the trail continues straight ahead, heading north, but actually goes to rejoin Trail 6 that leads toward Pinter Pass.
+5A, on the other hand, is “to the left,” toward the west: where?
 Well, there is no trace here.
 There are two alternatives.

-1. Recommended alternative: at Louisch Gaveno leave the path to the left, climbing up next to the felled trees, and proceed upward scrambling through the low vegetation for about ten meters until you cross the vague trace of trail 5A (keeping an eye on the GPX track on your cell phone) that proceeds left/west.
+1. Recommended alternative: at Louisch Gaveno, leave the trail to the left, climbing up next to the felled trees, and proceed upward grappling through the low vegetation for about ten meters until you cross the vague trail of Trail 5A (keeping an eye on the GPX track on your cell phone) that proceeds left/west.

 The point at which you have to climb upward